la2050/challenge/_2021/live/the-urban-homestead.md

   transformation in mainstream American life.
 We support a robust economy of true essentials and the rise in awareness of the impact of human presence on the earth.
-Approximately how many people will be directly impacted by this proposal?: '5' Approximately how many people will be indirectly impacted by this proposal?: '500000' Please describe the broader impact of your proposal.: > Partners see this show as a flagship audio broadcast.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '5' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '500000' Describe how Los Angeles County will be different if your work is successful.: > Partners see this show as a flagship audio broadcast.
 Our infrastructure is already complete.
 The first thing a grant would cover is the time and attention for a team of 5 needed to develop episode materials well, and